yassine-0x/WebDirStat/README.md

 ### Steps

-1. Download only the file WebDirStat.php (you can rename it if you want)
+1. Download only the file webdirstat.php (you can rename it if you want)
 2. Open the file with a text editor, and modify this line:
    ```php
    $password = '' ;